WASdev/sample.logstash.collector/README.md

 Dashboards are generally **not** backwards compatible and may lead to unexpected problems.
 This would mean that higher Liberty versions of dashboards are not compatible with lower Liberty versions of dashboards.

 There is also a Beta directory under each *[version-1.0](version-1.0/Beta)* or *[version-1.1](version-1.1/Beta)* directory for use with the latest Beta versions of Liberty.
-These dashboards are not guaranteed to be compatible with non-beta and previous beta versions of Liberty.
+These dashboards are not guaranteed to be compatible with non-beta and outdated beta versions of Liberty.

-Note: There are currently template files under the main directory and version-1.0 directory which do not match the structure above, these reflect the 8.5.5.9+ files and are planned for removal/cleanup